TYPO3-svn-archive/yamltv/readme.txt

-Tsi is just a test.
+This is just a test.